 Commitments by Akwa Ibom State Government

-2. To automate its revenue collection system, diversify its revenue collection system, diversify its revenue base and make the investment climate friendly to attract more private investments which will in turn yield more taxable income.
+1. To automate its revenue collection system, diversify its revenue base and make the investment climate friendly to attract more private investments which will in turn yield more taxable income.
 Resuscitate all moribund companies owned by the state to further boost investment income.

 Resolutions